 If you are holding a portion of your RRSP funds in a savings account, you should ensure you are getting the best savings rates possible.

-For example, an EQ Bank RRSP Savings account offers a competitive 1.25%* rate.
-It is non-promotional so you don’t have to worry about an offer expiring after only a few months.
+For example, an EQ Bank RRSP Savings account offers a competitive interest rate.
+It is also non-promotional, so you don’t have to worry about an offer expiring after only a few months.

 You can also take a look at this list of RRSP savings rates in Canada.